 Though her death is infamous, not much is known about Evelyn McHale’s life.

-She was born in Berkeley, Cali., to Helen and Vincent McHale, one of eight brothers and sisters.
+She was born in Berkeley, California, to Helen and Vincent McHale, one of eight brothers and sisters.
 Sometime after 1930, her parents divorced, and the children all moved to New York to live with Vincent.

 She worked as a bookkeeper in Manhattan where she met her fiance, Barry Rhodes.